Todd Appel captures state title as an assistant at Decatur; Dunbar wins again

 Oakdale, which averaged 43 points per game, defeated Allegany, 41-24, in Week 2.

-"No Oakdale team in school history has faced a harder regular-season schedule than these guys did," coach Kurt Stein said following the game, though Oakdale did drop Fort Hill this season after losses of 49-21 and 42-7 the last two years.
+"No Oakdale team in school history has faced a harder regular-season schedule than these guys did," coach Kurt Stein said following the game, though Oakdale did drop Fort Hill from its schedule this season after losses of 49-21 and 42-7 the last two years.

 Linganore running back Ethan Arneson went over 6,000 rushing yards for his career in the game and finished as Frederick County's all-time leader in rushing yards and touchdowns.